Mother & Daughter Dysfunction: 4 Toxic Relationship Types

 Finally, keep your expectations realistic.
 You may never have a skipping-down-the-street relationship with your Mom, so use what therapists call positive self-talk—or mantras, to everyone else—to keep things in perspective.
 Put a stop to inevitable tension by coming up with one or two sentences designed to calm rising anger when you feel an argument approaching, things you can tell yourself in the heat of the moment, including something like, “She can really bother me, but it doesn’t mean she’s a bad person.”

-Ultimately, in the vast majority of cases, Moms have the best intentions with their children and do they best they can to love and support their kids.
+Ultimately, in the vast majority of cases, moms have the best intentions with their children and do the best they can to love and support their kids.

 Feel free to check out my book on relationships, Overcome Relationship Repetition Syndrome and Find the Love You Deserve, or follow me on Twitter.